deeptigp/deeptigp.github.io/index.md

 Prior to Meta AI, I obtained my PhD at the University of Texas at Austin in 2017 where I worked with Prof. Alan Bovik on perceptual image and video quality assessment for real-world content.

 ## News
+- [July'24] Started as an Assistant Professor in CS at Boston University!
 - I am an Area chair at <a href="https://wacv2024.thecvf.com/"> WACV'24</a>!
 - I am one of the Technical Program Chair for the conference <a href="https://www.aimlsystems.org/2023/">AIMLSystems 2023</a>
 - I am a co-organizer of XAI4CV workshop at CVPR'23!